-CAVALIER RESOURCES LIMITED - TRADING POLICY
+SCHEDULE 9 - TRADING POLICY

-1. Introduction
+1. INTRODUCTION

-These guidelines set out the policy on the sale and purchase of securities in the Company by its Key Management Personnel (as defined in the ASX Listing Rules).
+These guidelines set out the policy on the sale and purchase of securities in the Company by its Key Management Personnel.

 Key Management Personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the entity, directly or indirectly, including any Director (whether executive or otherwise) of that entity.